-For this study, published in the Journal of the American Geriatrics Society, researchers in Japan observed over 1500 people age 60 and over who initially had no dementia.
-They were given dental exams, and were observed for five years, during which time researchers tracked the development of dementia among the population.
+For this study, published in the Journal of the American Geriatrics Society, researchers in Japan observed over 1500 people aged 60 and over who initially had no dementia.
+They were given dental exams and were observed for five years, during which time researchers tracked the development of dementia among the population.

-During this five year period, 180 individuals (15%) developed dementia.
+During this five-year period, 180 individuals (15%) developed dementia.
 Most of the cases (127) were Alzheimer’s disease, while the remainder were categorized as vascular dementia.
 The symptoms of vascular dementia may be similar to Alzheimer’s disease, but the onset is often more sudden.
-It is more likely in people who have elevated stroke risk, and it shares some similarity with a stroke.
+It is more likely in people who have elevated stroke risk, and it shares some similarities with a stroke.

 For the purposes of data analysis, the population was divided into four groups on the basis of their number of remaining teeth: 20 or more teeth, 10-19 teeth, 1-9 teeth, or no teeth remaining.
 Looking at the data, researchers found that people with 20 or more teeth had the lowest risk of dementia, while the other groups had elevated dementia risk:

 - No remaining teeth: 63% higher risk

 Researchers also found that the risk of Alzheimer’s disease was inversely related to the number of teeth a person had remaining.

 What Do You Gums Say About Your Dementia Risk?

 A more recent study was recently published by the American Academy of Neurology found that those with moderate to severe gum disease and/or tooth loss were more likely to develop thinking problems or dementia.